-For a great many of us, addiction, trauma, or mental illness has been a major block to living that life.
+For a great many of us, addiction, trauma, or mental illness has been a major block to living that life we dream of.
 More than a mere "block", these hindrances can seem as formidable as the Himalayan Mountains!
-So much so that many may appear to have given up and reconciled themselves to living the rest of their lives at the most desolate base of those mountains.
+Facing such obstacles, many may appear to have given up and reconciled themselves to living the rest of their lives at the most desolate base of those mountains.
 Others seek to get past them by any means they can.
 Many grow weary in the climb or confused on the twists and turns of the journey and wind up tumbling down the steep slopes, yet to try again.

 But there are ways through those treacherous mountains!
-There are passes and passageways, a few well-worn paths and others less traveled that will finally get the obstacle out of your way and behind you!
-Then you are free to set about the work of navigating further challenges in the direction of that life you truly desire and were meant to live!
+There are passes and passageways, a few well-worn paths and others less traveled that will finally get the obstacles behind you!
+Then you are free to set about the work of navigating further challenges on the way to your best life!

 ...are suited to YOU and your unique combination of values, abilities, skills and potentials.

-... not only get the obstacle behind you but leave you closer to your desired life at the same time.
-Everyone is not trying to find the same life.
+... not only leave you unencumbered but also leave you closer to YOUR personal life goals at the same time.
+Everyone is not seeking YOUR dreams.
 Following someone else's path too closely may get you out of the "mountains" but may leave you closer to their dreams but further from your own!

-Through Boundless Recovery Coaching, I partner with you to:
+Boundless Recovery Coaching will partner with you to:

 Gain clarity regarding the life you want to live.

-Keep your dreams in view so you will know when you are moving toward them and when you have begun to veer away from them.
-When you veer, as we all do, we will devise strategies to get back on course.
+Keep your dreams in view to guide your efforts.
+You will know when you are moving toward your dreams and when you have begun to veer away from them.
+When you veer, as we all do, we will work with you to devise strategies to get back on course.

 Use your dreams to motivate your efforts.
 A clear vision of where we are going and what we wish to accomplish can be a powerful motivator.
 Besides, there is no better motivator to let something go than to see something you want even more!

-Plan, execute, and evaluate actions to continually move toward the life of YOUR dreams, not anyone else’s.
+Plan, execute, and evaluate actions to continually move toward achieving YOUR dreams, not anyone else’s.

-I will help you to ensure that the decisions and choices you make (including those regarding treatment options) remain in service to you and your life vision, not the other way around.
+We will ensure that the decisions and choices you make (including those regarding treatment options) remain in service to you and your life vision, not the other way around.

-I'm with you for the long haul!
-That doesn't mean we will be meeting forever!
-Although we will likely meet and talk frequently on the beginning of your journey.
+We commit to your long-term success, not long-term coaching!
+You will likely meet for coaching frequently at the beginning of your journey.
 As you progress in your recovery, you will undoubtedly find that your need for coaching fluctuates over time.
 Boundless Recovery Coaching strives to be there when you need coaching, not when you don't.

-Your coaching can and should be a useful support to any formal treatment efforts and will greatly increase your accountability to actively participate in your treatment and achieve your treatment goals and beyond!
+Boundless Recovery Coaching supports formal treatment efforts and will greatly increase your accountability to actively participate in your treatment and achieve your treatment goals and beyond!

 It’s time...to live the rich, full life you were born to live!